 What’s An Ovulation Test?

 Simply put, an ovulation test is a test that lets you predict when you are going to ovulate.
 This is important because eggs only live for a short time after they are released—24 hours max.
-If you’re trying to get pregnant, you want to make sure you have sex before you ovulate to optimize your chances of getting pregnant.
+If you’re trying to get pregnant, you want to make sure you have intercourse before you ovulate to optimize your chances of getting pregnant.
 Sperm are relatively hearty and can survive for 5-6 days inside the female reproductive tract so if you have sex before ovulation, they’ll stick around waiting for their moment to act.

 To find an exact date to start testing you can either: